2016–17 Pro12: Ireland

 Reigning champions Connacht started the season with a new coaching team.
 Backs and kicking coach Andre Bell left his role to return to his family in New Zealand.
 Head performance analyst and assistant attack coach Conor McPhillips took over coaching of the backs, while the team's former head coach Eric Elwood took over as kicking coach.
 The close season also saw the departure of the side's all-time record try-scorer Fionn Carr, who scored 42 tries over two spells with the province.
-Connacht's homeground, the Galway Sportsground underwent renovations during the summer, with the addition of a seated stand increasing its capacity to 8,100.
+Connacht's homeground, The Sportsground underwent renovations during the summer, with the addition of a seated stand increasing its capacity to 8,100.